How are today’s long-term care organizations successfully optimizing talent while addressing day to day operating requirements?

 - A robust scheduling solution

-- A vendor that had a proven track record with successful Payroll-Based Journal submissions
+- A vendor with a proven track record with successful Payroll-Based Journal submissions

 - A scheduling system with the ability to calculate department level PPD based on actual census data

 Driving employee engagement and business success